We can use texture in photography to engage the people viewing them. Using texture in art helps engage the senses of the viewer.

 You probably think I'm going to talk about the ferns, but there are other textures going on here that help direct your eye.
 Her hair provides texture that frames her face, contrasting it with the smooth skin on her face.

-Texture often works best when it contrast something smooth with something a bit busier.
+Texture often works best when it contrasts something smooth with something a bit busier.

 You can flip this contrast combination around as you like.
 Textured subject on a smooth background or a smooth subject on a textured background.
 Either way works.